 On your next trip to a cafe or restaurant, eschew the waxed paper cups, and instead bring along your very own travel mug and bottle for the ride!
 Some establishments wholly welcome this movement and even offer discounts to customers who bring their own mugs and bottles with them.
 Also, try and avoid plastic stirrers and straws.

 The hyper-consumerist world that surrounds us harasses us into the excessive use of everything, and this includes detergents, toothpaste, soaps, and other cleaning agents.
 Therefore, cutting down on these would a good place to start when ushering in a zero-waste lifestyle.
 Use as little as possible, and you’d be on your way!

 Segueing in nicely from the last item, you could even begin making your very own non-chemical cleaning products!
 All it will take is some natural ingredients you most likely have lying about the house.
 These items include white distilled vinegar, baking soda, and bulk castile soap.
 Find out how you can use these ingredients to make your own toilet bowl, cleaner, soap, face wash, surface cleaner, and even bleach.

 Hankies at the ready

 Our forebears got it right, they always had a hanky on them, and it served a variety of purposes.
 Purposes for which our generation unnecessarily use a fistful of tissues for.
-So, why not take a step back and choose to carry a hanky or two with you.
+When it comes to handkerchiefs, there’s no better time than the present.
 This could seem like a little thing, but it could make all the difference.